Patient Information

 systemic cancer, chemotherapy, steroid therapy, blood disorders and platelet abnormalities, and some anticoagulation therapies.
 If you are unsure about any of above mentioned conditions, please ask us.

 The injection itself is similar to a cortisone injection.
 We do not give local anaesthetic into the affected part, as this will interfere with the PRP.
+We may give local anaesthetic nearby depending on the body part as this often reduces the discomfort of the procedure.

 You will rest the part for 10minutes immediately and we advise resting for the remainder of the day.